Btc the First Digital Currency

 The Bitcoin network also works on the basis of free entry and exit for miners.
 Meaning that nodes can join the network and leave at any time without restraint.
 The miners would be allowed to join forces and create a brand new blockchain of their own and this principle of free entry and exit will still apply to their newly formed blockchain.
 Bitcoin experienced a hard fork (a situation where miners can agree to leave the network to form a new blockchain) and the formation of Bitcoin Cash (BCH) emerged.

-The argument at the time of the founders of BCH, was that with an increase in the block size, the transaction speed per second would improve and users would be able to use the digital currency in carrying out everyday transactions with ease.
-While Bitcoin Cash offers a much larger block size, their PoW consensus mechanism is basically similar to that of the Bitcoin blockchain network.
+The argument at the time of the founders of BCH was that with an increase in the block size, the transaction speed per second would improve and users would be able to use the digital currency in carrying out everyday transactions with ease.
+While Bitcoin Cash offers a much larger block size, its PoW consensus mechanism is basically similar to that of the Bitcoin blockchain network.

 So, the major difference between Bitcoin (BTC) and Bitcoin Cash (BCH) lies in their scalability, with the Bitcoin Cash (BCH) network offering a larger block size compared to the Bitcoin (BTC) network.
 With the large block size, the blocks under the Bitcoin Cash network are able to allow the execution of more financial transactions which ultimately improves the scalability of the network.